RandyGaul/cute_framework_project_template/README.md

 1. Download and install CMake (v3.14 or higher, you can just get the latest version).
 CMake is for easy cross-platform building.
 Also install [git](https://git-scm.com/downloads).
 If you're new to git it's highly recommended to use [Github Desktop](https://desktop.github.com/).
 2. Copy CMakeLists.txt ([this one here](https://github.com/RandyGaul/cute_framework_project_template/blob/main/CMakeLists.txt)) into the top-level of your project directory.
 3. Find + replace "mygame" with the name of your game (no spaces, special characters, or underscores allowed).
 4. Make a folder called `src` in the top-level of your project, and place your initial `main.cpp` there.
-You can use [main.cpp](https://github.com/RandyGaul/cute_framework_project_template/blob/main/src/main.cpp) from this repo.
+You can use [main.cpp](https://github.com/RandyGaul/cute_framework_project_template/blob/main/src/main.cpp) from this repo (the code as a snippet is just a little ways down in this guide, you can copy + paste it).
 5. Run CMake on your project folder.
 If you need help with this step, try reading the [CMake 101 section here](https://github.com/RandyGaul/cute_framework_project_template#cmake-101-walkthrough).

 That's it!
 Feel free to skip the rest of this page if you're comfortable.
 The rest of this page is a CMake 101 walkthrough for those new to C/C++ or CMake.